rklymentiev/py-for-neuro/chapters/chapter6.md

 ### Exercise 2. *t* distribution

 You have performed a learning task on 20 animals and obtained accuracy values.
-You believe that the animals' performance is below chance level (50%), so you want to run a *t*-test to check your hypothesis.
+You believe that the animals' performance is below the chance level (50%), so you want to run a *t*-test to check your hypothesis.

 * Null distribution: average value of accuracy scores is not different from 0.5, <img src="https://latex.codecogs.com/gif.latex?\bar{x}&space;=&space;\mu_0&space;=&space;0.5" title="\bar{x} = \mu_0 = 0.5" />;
 * Alternative distribution:  average value of accuracy scores is below 0.5, <img src="https://latex.codecogs.com/gif.latex?\bar{x}<\mu_0" title="\bar{x}<\mu_0" />;